NickDolgach/hello-world/README.md

 Just another repository

 Nick here, I like JavaScript.
-I beleive MJ is the GOAT.
+I believe MJ is the GOAT.